onlyquake/xonotic-wiki/NewQC.markdown

 Variadic parameters (do not use yet)
 ------------------------------------

-(This might get changed to be more flexible so do not rely on this syntax…)
+(This might get changed to be more flexible so do not rely on this syntax...)

-Another “enhancement” is the possibility to have functions with variadic parameter lists.
+Another "enhancement" is the possibility to have functions with variadic parameter lists.
 However, the only way to sanely access them (until pointers are allowed) is via a recursive way.
-Here’s an example that assumes float parameters and prints them one after the other:
+Here's an example that assumes float parameters and prints them one after the other:

     void printfloats(float count, float first, ...)
     {